Assessed values for residential and commercial properties in Contra Costa County continue to fall, according to newly released figures.

 "Employment is the engine of our economy.
 Right now, there are no jobs to allow people to buy homes," he said.
 "Until some type of employment is established and the banks start lending to average citizens, the values will stay extremely depressed and, at best, lackluster."

-The saving grace for the county's property tax roll is older people who are downsizing and selling homes they purchased decades ago for more than they paid, Kramer
+The saving grace for the county's property tax roll is older people who are downsizing and selling homes they purchased decades ago for more than they paid, Kramer said.

 The numbers surprised officials in nearly every city.